 “That was back when we had a functional family” said my husband as he reminisced about a past weekend away camping in Dorset.
 It was said in jest but I think we both knew there was an element of truth behind it.
+Parenting teenagers is flipping hard work; this can sometimes mean that marriage is hard work too.

-Life with teenagers is flipping hard work.
-We’ve had our fair share of struggles over the last two years and I wouldn’t say that we are out the other side just yet.
+As far as parenting goes, we’ve had our fair share of struggles over the last two years and I wouldn’t say that we are out the other side just yet.
 We still attend family therapy once a month (what a joy that is) and one of us will inevitably butt heads with a certain child on a daily basis.

 It doesn’t matter what the job is, time off is crucial.

 Due to our circumstances of late, I haven’t had any ‘time off for good behaviour‘ in over a year.
-More importantly, we haven’t had any time off together (bar the odd 1 hour escape to the pub where we usually end up talking about the kids anyway!) in all that time.
+More importantly, we haven’t had any time off together (bar the odd 1 hour escape to the pub where we usually end up talking about the kids anyway) in all that time.

 I’ve always been a huge advocate for couples spending time together.
 I stand by the fact that if a marriage isn’t working then the whole family will slowly begin to break.
 For that reason I’ve always believed that our marriage should be prioritised over everything.

 But when life socks you between the eyes, priorities get thrown off kilter.
 The days out that we carefully structured into the family planner have been squeezed out in place of needing to be at home ‘just in case’.
 The date nights (I hate that word but you know what I mean) that we had started to put in place are not even on our radar, as flopping in front of the TV seems an easier option.

 Anyone who says otherwise is lying.
 Just as I despise the whole ‘I’m a perfect parent and my life is ticking along just fine thank you very much‘ facade, I think it’s dangerous to portray an image that marriage is easy.
 Anything worth having needs fighting for, doesn’t it?
 Marriage is no different.